- Energy spot and futures prices not showing signs of going down

 - Energy deals are expensive and show no sign of going down soon.
 Leading Edge can secure the best energy deal tailored to your needs

-- Business need to become self sufficient.
-Leading can help guide you to invest in solar power generation with maximum return on investment
+- Businesses need to become self-sufficient.
+Leading Edge Energy can help guide you to invest in solar power generation with maximum return on investment

 - Every bit counts.
-Leading edge can audit your power use and identify ways in which to eliminate waste
+Leading Edge Energy can audit your power use and identify ways in which to eliminate waste

 About Leading Edge Energy: